JordanL2/ModularCalculator/README.md

 ## Functions
 * Parameter help info for operations, display it on parameter validation error
 * Function to convert a number into standard form
+* log - allow a second param for given base
+* floor / ceil - allow second param for places

 ## Units
 * Pressure